 I've had 37 cars and trucks.
 Maybe I've missed one, but I don't think so.

 Back in my day, most high school kids didn't have cars.
 The first car I purchased was in 1960 shortly after I joined the Navy.
 It was a 1953 Porsche.
 I loved it and should have kept it.

-My most recent cars are the ones I still drive on a daily basis: a 2009 Toyota Corolla and a 1998 Honda CRV.
-The combined mileage on the cars is about 390,000 miles.
+My most recent cars are the ones I still drive on a daily basis: a 2009 Toyota Corolla and a 2016 Honda HR-V.

 I changed the oil and filters and rotated the tires on all of my cars every 3,000-5,000 miles, even the LEMONS.

 I have only owned 4 cars over the years that I've considered to be outright lemons.
 You will learn about them in the list below.

 Here's the list and I hope you enjoy reading about these cars, some good and some bad.
 The cars are listed in order of year I bought them.

 1953 Porsche.
 It was 7 years old when I bought it in 1960 for $1200.
 I made my first long road trip in it from Pensacola to Jacksonville Beach.
 I sold it in 1962.
 Wish I still had it, a collector's item.

 1961 Buick Special.
 This car had an aluminum engine block.
 Sometimes the engine would stop at highway speeds.
 On the average, however, it worked pretty well and was safe and economical.